-Credit facility
+Credit facility and bank guarantee

-On November 22, 2013, the Company obtained a \$5.0 million credit facility with Citibank in connection with the issuance of a bank guarantee of \$3.4 million Singapore dollars to the Landlord in connection with the Lease Agreement.
+On November 22, 2013, the Company obtained a \$5.0 million credit facility with Citibank in connection with the issuance of a bank guarantee of \$3.4 million Singapore dollars in connection with the lease agreement for our corporate headquarters.
 The bank guarantee is effective from December 1, 2013 to November 30, 2014.

-As of September 27, 2014, we did not have any other off-balance sheet arrangements, such as derivatives, contingent interests or obligations associated with variable interest entities.
+On November 19, 2014, the Company extended the expiration date of the bank guarantee to November 30, 2015 and increased the amount to \$3.5 million Singapore dollars.
+As of October 3, 2015, we did not have any other off-balance sheet arrangements, such as contingent interests or obligations associated with variable interest entities.